-Servi-car Gas/Oil Tanks
+Servi-Car Gas/Oil Tanks

-These tanks have the pear-shaped cutout for the two-light or three-light dash plate.
+This style of tank has a pear-shaped cutout for the two-light or three-light dash plate.
 The gas tank accepts the 1947-73 style left-side shift gate (3rd gear forward).
 Gas tank capacity is the same as original at 3.5 gallons.

 Original Tanks vs Aftermarket